kmachura/QuoteForADayApp/README.md

 # QuoteForADayApp
 Get a quote for a day...
 Simple app (Java, JavaFx, MVC)

-To start the app, compile Main.java in the Model package.
+To start the app, compile Main.java in the Main package.